 In relocating to New Zealand in 2016, with her husband and two boys, Jana found herself, once again, submerged in an entirely new environment.
 Through this experience, she came to see the common denominator of our humanity; as the crown of creation; as more fundamental than any of our differences, prompting a new direction in her work.

 Portraiture has become a vehicle through which Jana visually processes aspects of our ‘human condition’.
-She is particularly interested in notions of identity and how our individual world-views attempt to make sense of our world.
 The frustrating boundaries and restrictions which we all contend with and a deep conviction of the intrinsic value of humankind are some of the themes that run throughout her work.